Pesquisa-UFCAT/metapy/FRA_META_.md

 <br>

 <p align = "justify">
-    This section describes the metaheuristic algorithms implemented in the framework.
-This section contains the main optimization functions of probabilistic methods.
+    This section describes the metaheuristic optimizer implemented in the framework.
-    <br><br>
 The instructions below will guide you through optimization using the METApy framework.
 </p>